Harry D. Schultz

-Harry Donald Schultz (born September 11, 1923) is an American former investment adviser and author who published The International Harry Schultz Letter for 45 years.
+Harry Donald Schultz (September 11, 1923 – February 22, 2023) was an American investment adviser and author who published The International Harry Schultz Letter for 45 years.
 He learned to trade while serving in the United States Army in Shanghai and on his return to the US bought and sold small newspapers, 13 in all.
 He spent the rest of his career advising on investments and writing books and his eponymous newsletter.
-He has been closely associated with libertarian causes.
+Schultz was closely associated with libertarian causes.

 Early life

 Schultz was born in September 1923 in Milwaukee, Wisconsin.
 He served in the United States Army during the Second World War when he was stationed in Shanghai and began to trade shares on the Shanghai Stock Exchange.
 He discovered that he could make money even in a foreign environment: "I bought and sold silk, bank shares, currency and made a small fortune (very small) in a high inflation economy.
 I also bought and sold gold coins and bars."